Melbourne Truck Accident Attorney

 An average tractor trailer is 70 feet long and weighs up to 70,000 pounds when it is fully loaded.
 The sheer size and weight of these vehicles makes them a danger to any other vehicle on the road.
 An average car, by comparison, only measures about 15 feet in length and weighs about 4,000 lbs.
-It does not take much imagination to see how a car accident involving a semi truck can be catastrophic.
+It does not take much imagination to see how a car accident involving a semi can be catastrophic.
 If you’ve been hurt in an accident involving a semi truck in Melbourne or Titusville, you need a lawyer who will take on the insurance companies while you focus on recovery.
 The Melbourne truck accident attorneys at Couture Law P.A. have won numerous settlements in Florida accident cases, securing millions of dollars in settlement money for our clients.
 We stand ready to help you today.

 According to the Federal Motor Carrier Safety Administration (FMCSA), in 2013 (last data reported), there were 3,906 fatal accidents involving large trucks.
 In the same year, there were 73,000 accidents involving semi-trucks that resulted in one or more persons being injured.
 There were more than 265,000 cases reported that involved property damage only.
 That totals more than 341,000 accidents in one year involving a large truck.

 The trucking industry is regulated by state and federal laws and regulations.
-These rules and regulations are in place to ensure the safety of the truck driver as well as to protect the other vehicles on the road.
+These rules and regulations are in place to ensure the safety of the driver as well as to protect the other vehicles on the road.
 Failure to follow these rules and regulations can result in serious accidents.

 Immediately after an accident with a truck, you are encouraged to consult with experienced counsel.
-Your Melbourne truck accident lawyer understands the broader laws and regulations surrounding truck accidents and will provide thorough representation.
-After you retain our Firm, we’ll examine every aspect of the accident to determine who is at fault for the event.
+Your Melbourne truck accident lawyer understands the broader laws and regulations surrounding accidents and will provide thorough representation.
+After you retain our firm, we’ll examine every aspect of the accident to determine who is at fault for the event.
 In many cases, there are multiple parties responsible for a big rig wreck.
 We’ll review:

-trucking log books to determine if the driver was over hours when the event occurred;
+- trucking log books to determine if the driver was over hours when the event occurred;

-load information to determine if it was overweight or packed wrong in the trailer;
+- load information to determine if it was overweight or packed wrong in the trailer;

-company policies to determine if they are within regulation of state and federal laws;
+- company policies to determine if they are within regulation of state and federal laws;

-company training and safety policies;
+- company training and safety policies;

 - maintenance records for the vehicle to ensure the company was keeping the truck operating in a safe manner;

-mechanic services to determine if maintenance was performed correctly and with the right parts;
+- mechanic services to determine if maintenance was performed correctly and with the right parts;

-- any manufacturer defects that may be an issue for the truck, causing it to be unsafe
+- any manufacturer defects that may be an issue for the truck, causing it to be unsafe.

 These reviews are in addition to reviewing the driving and safety record for the driver and any other relevant information that may have led to the accident.